1982FenceHopper/openaches/README.md

 ## About

-This basically allows organizations to host this server which can allow them to quickly and quite easily pull data from, governmental and open third-party, data providers ascertaining to current global humanitarian events and crises.
+This basically allows involved third-parties to host a server that can allow them to quickly and quite easily pull data from, governmental and other open third-party, data providers ascertaining to current global humanitarian events, crises and archived data for further research into potential solutions, or preventative indicators.

-Organizations tend to implement APIs with a ton of routes that require encoding tokens, putting in tons of query parameters, etc.
+Humanitarian organizations tend to implement APIs with a ton of routes that require encoding tokens, putting in tons of query parameters, etc.

-This project aims to ease that by providing simple and easy-to-remember API routes with very few query parameters, along with doing JSON data manipulation e.g.
+This project aims to ease that by providing simple and easy-to-remember API routes with very few query parameters, along with doing JSON data manipulation to aggregate all results partaining to a specific platform

+### Example

 One API route on OpenACHES -> Multiple API routes on HDX